BCDevOps/nrdk/dev/DEVELOPER.md

 ### Start

-1. Run nrdk interactively in a container
+1. Run nrdk interactively in a container.

    ```
    cd dev